URegina-VTX-Design-Team/.github/profile/README.md

 ## Hi there 👋

 We're the URegina VTX Design Team.
+This design team is associated with the Engineers Without Borders Canada University of Regina Chapter.

 ## Projects
 * _coming soon!_